 After a 20 year corporate marketing/HR career, I obtained a Master’s degree at age 45 and embarked on a new career as a leadership coach and organizational consultant.
 In order to learn more about eastern traditions, I added Yoga teacher training to the mix.
 Because I am an equity advocate I studied social change and innovation practices.

-I’ve lived in 3 countries and 6 cities in my adult life (so far) and travelled around the world – literally.
+I’ve lived in 3 countries and 6 cities in my adult life (so far) and traveled around the world – literally.
 I’ve run 18 marathons including the prestigious Boston marathon and recently completed a challenging 70.3 half ironman distance triathlon.

 How did all this happen?
 You may think I am just lucky, or fortunate, or athletic, or courageous.
 Well, yes, I have become all these things.
-It wasn’t my starting point however.
+It wasn’t my starting point, however.
 And I did not have it all mapped out from the beginning.
 Growing up my four brothers called me fats and pig – even though I was actually quite slim.
 It affected my confidence and self esteem.
 Somehow, however, I developed an optimistic view on life.
 I just kept stepping forward and taking on new challenges.
 Sometimes successful.
 Sometimes not.
 Always learning in the process.
 I have come to believe anything is possible.

 I believe it is this possibilitarian attitude combined with my system disrupter approach to life that generated all these possibilities.
 What do I mean by this?